maykinmedia/drf-polymorphic/README.rst

 Usage
 =====

-For example, you have data for pets with structure dependent on the type of the pet:
+For example, you have data for pets where the structure depends on the pet species:

 .. code-block:: python